discordjs/guide/guide/interactions/slash-command-permissions.md

 ## User permissions

-To begin, we'll fetch an `ApplicationCommand` an then set the permissions using the `ApplicationCommand#setPermissions()` method:
+To begin, we'll fetch an `ApplicationCommand` and then set the permissions using the `ApplicationCommand#setPermissions()` method:

 ```js
 client.once('ready', async () => {